FutureProcessing/glpi-webhook/README.md

 7. Every 24h a cleaning is performed via a cron task
     * everything that has exceeded the failure count or belongs to inactive subscription is removed from the queue
     * Sufficiently failed subscriptions are also set to inactive.

+## Filtering mechanism

+Filtering is an optional functionality that allows to set two parameters: a ticket category and a title-matching regular expression.
+If the category is chosen, only tickets belonging to this category will trigger the event - others will be ignored.
+If the filtering regex is non-empty, only the tickets with the title matching the expression will trigger the event.

+The filters are applied together - if both filters are set, the event will trigger only if the ticket has both a matching title and a correct category.

+To remove the filtering from the subscription, simply empty the regular expression field and unset the category field.

+The regular expression should be entered without delimiters.
+Since the delimiters used are `|`, this character is disallowed in the regular expression.

+**Note:** the regular expression is applied as case-sensitive.

 ## Available events